 - Earn credits regardless of your paper’s acceptance and increase your EAI Index for new membership ranks and global recognition,

 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-- Smart governance foundations, models, frameworks, and principles for smart cities
+- Smart City/Governance foundations, models, frameworks, and principles for smart cities

 - Cybersecurity and privacy for smart cities